-In case of a learner who is reappearing for the Internal Examination for subjects with Practical/fieldwork, the examinations will consist of practical examination of 40 marks which will be divided into 20 marks for the laboratory work, 10 marks for the Viva Examination and 10 marks for the Journal.
+In case of learner who is reappearing for the Internal Examination for subjects with Practical, the examinations will consist of practical examination of 40 marks which will be divided into 20 marks for the machine work / laboratory work, 10 marks for the Viva Voce Examination and 10 marks for the Journal.

-4.3.4 ALLOWED TO KEEP TERMS (ATKT):
+4.3.4 Allowed to Keep Terms (ATKT):

-- a) A learner shall be allowed to keep term for Semester II irrespective of number of heads of failure in the Semester I. - b) A learner shall be allowed to keep term for Semester III if he/she passes each of Semester I and Semester II
+- 1) A learner shall be allowed to keep term for Semester II irrespective of number of courses of failure in the Semester I. - 2) A learner shall be allowed to keep term for Semester III if he/she passes each of Semester I and Semester II

-A learner who fails in not more than two courses of Semester I and Semester II taken together.
+A learner fails in not more than two courses of Semester I and Semester II taken together.

-- c) A learner shall be allowed to keep term for Semester IV irrespective of number of heads of failure in Semester III.
-However, the learner shall pass each course of Semester I and Semester II in order to appear for Semester IV. - d) A learner shall be allowed to keep term for Semester V if he/she passes Semester I, Semester II, Semester III and Semester IV
+- 3) A learner shall be allowed to keep term for Semester IV irrespective of number of courses of failure in Semester III.
+However, the learner has to pass each of Semester I and Semester II in order to appear for Semester IV. - 4) A learner shall be allowed to keep term for Semester V if he/she passes Semester I, Semester II, Semester III and Semester IV